I'm a writer in my spare time. I'm currently interested in telling stories about

 2024

-I was thinking about lucky charms, rituals, and superstitions, and how
+I was thinking about lucky charms, rituals, and

 many of these are physical motions or objects — what’s a ritual, a